Organ Donation and Hospice

-- In Colorado, hospitals are required to notify the Organ Procurement Organization upon the death of every patient.
+- Hospitals are required to notify the Organ Procurement Organization upon the death of every patient.
 The OPO then cross-references names with an online donor registry before talking with family members of the deceased about donation.
 Could hospices participate in similar notifications when serving patients on ventilators?

 For additional information, please contact:

 Cordt T. Kassner, PhD